Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Problem statement

 \subsection{Classical approach}

-The input $x$ in the conventional ES literatures, is driven to the neighborhood of the minimizer trajectory $x^*$ by solving the following ordinary differential equation (ODE).
+The input $x$ in the conventional ES {{literature}}, is driven to {{a}} neighborhood of the optimizer trajectory $x^*$ by solving the following ordinary differential equation (ODE).

-Here $\alpha\in(0,\infty)$ is a constant gain.
-The black part in Fig. \ref{fig1} presents the closed loop of this classic approach.
-For a fast changing minimizer trajectory, this approach may fail to achieve a satisfactory tracking within finite duration.
+Here $\alpha\in(0,\infty)$ is a constant gain, {{and}} {{$\omega$ is the frequency of the perturbation signal.}} The solid-line part in Fig. \ref{fig1} presents the closed loop of this classic approach.
+For a fast changing optimizer trajectory, this approach may fail to achieve a satisfactory tracking within a finite duration.